NCBI-Hackathons/VirusDiscoveryProject/KnownViruses/README.md

 **Known virus data sets**

-These are the counts from the new blastn run on Jan 11th against all contigs in /data/test_dataset/
+These are the counts from the new blastn run on Jan 11th against all contigs in test_dataset
 | Description | Count | Blastn length cutoff | Blastn identity cutoff |
 | --- | --- | --- | --- |
 | Known knowns | 12,650 | >80% | >85% |